2011 Ride: No. 3 Richard Childress Racing Chevrolet

 2011 Crew Chief: Danny Stockman

 Summary: In a sport where sophomore seasons typically are mediocre at best, Dillon stepped up and showed the NASCAR world why he’s racing.
-Matching the number of wins and top-10 finishes he scored in his rookie season last year, Dillon made the most of even the worst day on the track—except Daytona.
-Even when his hood flew up with just 20 laps remaining at Kentucky, Dillon—with plenty of help from his spotter—kept his cool, headed to pit road and still managed to pull out a
+Matching the number of wins and top-10 finishes he scored in his rookie season last year, Dillon made the most of even the worst day on the track – except Daytona.
+Even when his hood flew up with just 20 laps remaining at Kentucky, Dillon – with plenty of help from his spotter – kept his cool.

-2011 Team Ranking: 1.
+Team Ranking: First.
 Dillon’s teammate Joey Coulter took home Rookie of the Year honors, no small accomplishment but it pales in comparison to taking home the biggest trophy of all after Homestead.

 2012 Outlook: Dillon is headed off to the Nationwide Series full-time next season to pilot the No. 3 Chevrolet for RCR.
 With backing for 20 races by AdvoCare, the team returns after taking a year off from Nationwide.
 Dillon has four top 10s in 11 previous starts in the series, including a career-best of third at Nashville in July.

 Off-Track News: Alright, so it’s not exactly off-track, but Dillon made his Sprint Cup Series debut at Kansas Speedway in October.
 Behind the wheel of the No. 98 for owner Mike Curb – in partnership with RCR – Dillon started 26th, struggled with a loose car for much of the race and even brushed the wall, leaving him with minor damage to the right-front fender.
 While the damage wasn’t terminal and didn’t require any repairs, he was left to finish 26th.

 2011 Frontstretch Grade: A+